Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Discard

 Discard refers to the portion of starter that is removed before feeding it with fresh flour and water.
-Regularly discarding prevents the starter from growing too large and keeps the microbial balance healthy.

 Dutch Oven

-A dutch oven is a heavy, lidded pot, often made of cast iron, used to simulate the high-heat, steam-filled environment of a professional bread oven.
+A dutch oven is a heavy, lidded pot, often made of cast iron, used to bake sourdough bread.

 The enclosed space traps steam released from the dough, keeping the crust moist and allowing for maximum oven spring during the initial baking phase.
 The trapped steam helps create a crispy, caramelized crust and a well-risen loaf with an open crumb.